 Sally Reading is a professional Clarinet teacher based in Cambridge offering high quality Clarinet lessons for students of all ages.
 Her lessons are always enjoyable and engaging.
 Please check out the Clarinet Lessons Cambridge page for more information.

-Michael is a professional player and teacher based in Manchester offering high quality Clarinet lessons for ages 5+.
-His lessons are always built around the styles and genres that you enjoy playing in your spare time.
+Robyn Saunders is a professional player and teacher based in Manchester offering high quality Clarinet lessons for ages 5+.
+Her lessons are always built around the styles and genres that you enjoy playing in your spare time.
 For more information about Michael and his lessons please check out the Clarinet Lessons Manchester page.

 Emma is a professional Clarinet teacher in the Sheffield area offering informative and enjoyable lessons for students of all ages in a wide range of styles.
 Whether you are a complete beginner or an advanced player, exam driven or learning just for fun, do not hesitate to contact her to see how she can help you on your musical journey.